milashenko/ghost-aws-ha/README.md

 ### Deployment

+#### Considerations:
-NB: The insfrastructure use HTTP-only setup for simplicity.
+- The infrastructure use HTTP-only setup for simplicity.
+- It is recommended to deploy stacks for the first time from the local environment instead of CI, as it takes significant amount of time and may not fit into deployment env time constrains.

 #### Globals
 In order to configure global resources - edit configuration section in the `deploy-base.sh` and run it locally.
 It will create:
 - AWS Role to run GitHub Actions.
-Note AWS Role Arn in console for furhter use with GitHub Actions
+Note AWS Role Arn in console for further use with GitHub Actions
 - AWS repository for docker containers

 #### Dev environment